 The Authority has used and currently uses proceeds of its bonds and other funds (such as net assets) to finance Second Mortgage Loans.
 Second Mortgage Loans are not insured or guaranteed by the federal government or private mortgage insurance companies.
-One type of Second Mortgage Loan provides financing, in conjunction with the origination of an Authority financed First Mortgage Loan insured by FHA, to fund part of the mortgagors' down payment and closing costs not financed by the related FHA insured First Mortgage Loan.
-Such type of Second Mortgage Loan is referred to as the "FHA Plus Second Mortgage Loan."
-Each FHA Plus Second Mortgage Loan may, when combined with the related FHA insured First Mortgage Loan, be in a principal amount not to exceed 103.25% of the lesser of the sales price or the appraised value of the single family home and is secured by the lien of a deed of trust subordinate to the lien of the deed of trust securing the FHA insured First Mortgage Loan.
-The maximum principal amount described in the preceding sentence changes whenever FHA changes the maximum up-front mortgage insurance premium that FHA allows the FHA insured First Mortgage Loan to fund.
-The term and the interest rate on the FHA Plus Second Mortgage Loans are the same as those on the related FHA insured First Mortgage Loan.
-Pursuant to changes to the Authority's regulations, FHA Plus Second Mortgage Loans are permitted to be financed in conjunction with the origination of a first mortgage loan financed by a lender other than the Authority.
-The Authority has not financed, and has no plans to finance such FHA Plus Second Mortgage Loans, but no assurance can be given that the Authority will not commence the financing of FHA Plus Second Mortgage Loans in conjunction with such other lenders' first mortgage loans.
+Beginning on or shortly after August 1, 2018, the Authority will begin offering its VHDA Plus Second Mortgage Loan program which provides Second Mortgage Loans in conjunction with First Mortgage Loans that will be insured by FHA, securitized through Fannie Mae's issuance of Fannie Mae guaranteed certificates, or sold to Fannie Mae.
+Each such Second Mortgage Loan under this program will be up to 5% of the corresponding First Mortgage Loan depending on the borrower's credit score and the down payment requirements of the First Mortgage Loan's program, and each will have a 30-year, fully amortizing, term.
+Pursuant to changes to the Authority's regulations Second Mortgage Loans are permitted to be financed in conjunction with the origination of a first mortgage loan financed by a lender other than the Authority.
+The Authority has not financed, and has no plans to finance such Second Mortgage Loans, but no assurance can be given that the Authority will not commence the financing of Second Mortgage Loans in conjunction with such other lenders' first mortgage loans.